howerj/libforth/libforth.md

 * 'words'       ( -- )

 Print out a list of all the words in the dictionary that are reachable.

+* 'tuck'        ( x y -- y x y )

+The stack comment documents this word completely.

+* 'nip'         ( x y -- y )

+The stack comment documents this word completely.

+* 'rot'         ( x y z -- z x y )

+The stack comment documents this word completely.

+* '-rot'        ( x y z -- y z x )

+The stack comment documents this word completely.

+* '?'           ( bool -- )

+This implements conditional execution, if true then the rest of the# current input line is not executed, for example

+        0 ?
+2 2 + . cr

+Does nothing.

+        1 ?
+2 2 + . cr

+Prints '4'.

 * '::'          ( -- )